-- (A) A project is a "development" if it satisfies any of the following definitions: - (1) Any construction of improvements, for any purpose, above the elevation of 2,500 feet; - (2) The construction of improvements for any commercial or industrial purpose, including commercial dwellings, which is located on a tract or tracts of land of more than one acre owned or controlled by a person.
+- (A)(1) "Development" means: - (a) Any construction of improvements, for any purpose, above the elevation of 2,500 feet; - (b) The construction of improvements for any commercial or industrial purpose, including commercial dwellings, which is located on a tract or tracts of land of more than one acre owned or controlled by a person.
 In municipalities with both permanent zoning and subdivision bylaws, this jurisdiction shall apply only if the tract or tracts of involved land is more than ten acres unless the municipality in which the proposed project is located has elected by ordinance, adopted under chapter 59 of Title 24, to have jurisdiction apply to development on more than one acre of land.
-This jurisdiction does not apply to construction for farming, logging, or forestry purposes below the elevation of 2,500 feet.
-In determining the amount of land, the area of the entire tract or tracts of involved land owned or controlled by a person will be used;
+In determining the amount of land, the area of the entire tract or tracts of involved land owned or controlled by a person will be used.
+In the case of a project undertaken by a railroad, no portion of a railroad line or railroad right-of-way that will not be physically altered as part of the project shall be included in computing the amount of land involved.
+In the case of a project undertaken by a person to construct a rail line or rail siding to connect to a railroad's line or right-of-way, only the land used for the rail line or rail siding that will be physically altered as part of the project shall be included in computing the amount of land involved;